Skip to Content

 Peeled chestnuts

-• Add peeled chestnuts to a mortar and use pestle to pound them as finely as possible.
-You can also use a blender to do that.
-Then, set a bowl below, and sift the pounded nuts through a strainer to get the fine powder dropping to the bowl.
+• Add the peeled chestnuts to a mortar and use a pestle to pound them as finely as possible.
+You can also use a blender to do this.
+Then, set a bowl below and sift the pounded nuts through a strainer into get the fine powder dropping to the bowl.

 korean chestnut cookies powder